amnn/3rd-year-report/report.md

     otherwise, produces a witness $w \in \Sigma^*$ to $L(G) \not= L(G^\prime)$.
 \end{description}

-These queries are very similar in form to those used in\ \cite{Sakakibara199223}, with the exception that they do not require structural information.
-Where Sakakibara's algorithm needed to know whether a parse tree could be rooted at some non-terminal $N$, we only ask about the yield.
+It is possible to draw parallels here with the framework set up in\ \cite{Sakakibara199223} (as described in Section\ \ref{sakakibara}).
+However, where Sakakibara's algorithm needed to know whether a parse tree could be rooted at some non-terminal $N$, we only ask about the yield.
 This is strictly less information, as more than one parse tree could give the same yield.

 In general it is preferable to rely on a weaker oracle (one that is capable of provided less information).
 As our implementation will be relying on human input